Latest IMPACT pamphlet

 Professor John White, Institute of Education, University of London

-Professor Chris Winch, King’s College, University of London
+Professor Chris Winch, King’s College London

 c/o SAS Event Management